What battery life to expect from an outdoor smartphone?

 Finally, the weather conditions to which an outdoor smartphone is exposed — cold, rain, humidity — pose a direct threat to the physical integrity of the battery.

-Moisture that seeps into a non-waterproof casing can cause internal short circuits or corrosion on the battery connectors.
+Moisture seeping into a non-waterproof casing can cause internal short circuits or corrosion on battery connectors.

-Brutal cold can accelerate their aging irreversibly.
-A standard smartphone, not IP68 or IP69K certified, is simply not designed to withstand these aggressions.
+Severe cold can accelerate their aging irreversibly.
+A regular smartphone, not IP68 or IP69K certified, is simply not designed to withstand these aggressions.

-A battery that discharges faster in extreme conditions, in a phone that is not protected against those same extreme conditions: this is a double risk for your safety outdoors.
+A battery that drains faster in extreme conditions, in a phone that is not protected against those same extreme conditions: this is a double risk for your safety outdoors.

-The outdoor smartphone addresses both problems at once: better battery life, a battery resilient to temperatures, an ultra-resistant and waterproof casing, for total availability in all conditions.
+The outdoor smartphone solves both problems at once: better battery life, a battery resilient to temperatures, ultra-resistant and waterproof casing, for total availability in any condition.

-What real battery life to expect from an outdoor smartphone?
+What real battery life can you expect from an outdoor smartphone?

 Not all battery lives are equal.
 Between the figures announced by manufacturers and the reality on the ground, the gap can be considerable.
 Here are the 4 concrete criteria to demand from your next outdoor smartphone:

 This is the number one criterion.
-Not standby autonomy: the autonomy in real usage conditions indicated on the "energy label" that sets measurement standards at the European level.
-For total comfort on outings of 2 days or more, aim for at least 48 hours of real autonomy.
-Some outdoor smartphones like the Crosscall STELLAR-X5s Chamonix-Mont-Blanc Edition reach 54 hours of autonomy in real use, giving you a significant safety margin.
+Not standby battery life: the battery life under real usage conditions indicated on the “energy label” that sets measurement standards at the European level.
+For total comfort on outings of 2 days or more, aim for at least 48 hours of real battery life.
+Some outdoor smartphones like the Crosscall STELLAR-X5s Chamonix-Mont-Blanc Edition reach 54 hours of real usage battery life, giving you a comfortable safety margin.

-Well beyond the classic power-saving mode that limits all functions of your phone, a good outdoor smartphone should allow you to finely customize your energy profile.
-The idea: consume only the energy you actually need at each stage of your outing.
-Crosscall offers, for example, a Dedicated Outdoor Mode, which allows you to suspend non-essential notifications, customize your energy profile, and gain up to 25% additional autonomy without sacrificing essential functions for your outing.
+Far beyond the classic power-saving mode that limits all your phone’s functions, a good outdoor smartphone should allow you to finely customize your power profile.
+The idea: only use the energy you really need at each stage of your outing.
+For example, Crosscall offers a dedicated Outdoor Mode that lets you suspend non-essential notifications, customize your power profile, and gain up to 25% more battery life without sacrificing essential functions for your outing.

 A battery must last not only for one outing but for several years of intensive use.
 The number of charge cycles is the key indicator: aim for at least 1,000 full charge cycles before performance degradation.
-This is more than double what most standard smartphones offer.
-It ensures reliable autonomy over 4 to 5 years of regular use.
+This is more than double what most regular smartphones offer.
+It guarantees reliable battery life over 4 to 5 years of regular use.

 4. The battery included in the manufacturer’s warranty

-The battery is not always included in standard warranties, considered a wear part.
+The battery is not always included in standard warranties, considered a consumable part.
 Yet, it is the most critical component of your outdoor smartphone.
-Crosscall offers a 5-year warranty, battery included up to the 1,000th charge cycle on all its smartphones.
-A warranty that is almost unique in the market, which says a lot about the confidence we place in the durability of our products.
+Crosscall offers a 5-year warranty on all its smartphones, including the battery up to the 1,000th charge cycle.
+A warranty almost unique on the market, which says a lot about the confidence we have in the durability of our products.

-How to optimize the autonomy of your outdoor smartphone?
+How to optimize the battery life of your Outdoor smartphone?

-The best outdoor smartphone in the world will never replace good usage instincts.
-Here are 5 tips to preserve your battery and maximize your autonomy during outings.
+The best outdoor smartphone in the world will never replace good usage habits.
+Here are 5 tips to preserve your battery and maximize your battery life on outings.

 1. Keep a charge between 20% and 80%

-Letting your battery drop to 0% or consistently charging it to 100% are the two most common and damaging mistakes for the longevity of your battery.
+Letting your battery drop to 0% or always charging it to 100% are the two most common and damaging mistakes for your battery’s longevity.
 These two extremes cause electrochemical stress that accelerates cell degradation.
 To preserve your battery over time, charge it occasionally and avoid exceeding 80%.
 Enable battery percentage display in your settings to keep a precise eye on your charge level throughout the day.
-A setting is also available for your charge cycles to stop automatically at 80% of battery capacity.
+A setting is also available to stop your charging cycles automatically at 80% battery capacity.

 2. Use automatic brightness management

-The screen is one of the most energy-consuming components of your smartphone.
-Outdoors, under the sun, the instinct is often to set the brightness to maximum to remain readable.
-However, keeping the brightness at 100% all the time can represent a significant portion of your total consumption.
-Activate automatic brightness management in your display settings: your phone will intelligently adjust the brightness based on ambient lighting, for optimal reading comfort without wasting energy unnecessarily.
+The screen is one of the most power-consuming components of your smartphone.
+Outdoors, under the sun, the instinct is often to set brightness to maximum to stay readable.
+But keeping brightness at 100% all the time can represent a significant part of your total consumption.
+Enable automatic brightness management in your display settings: your phone will intelligently adjust brightness based on ambient light, for optimal reading comfort without wasting energy unnecessarily.

 3. Close background apps and activate battery saver

 Most smartphones offer a battery saver mode that reduces processor performance, limits background refreshes, and adjusts certain display settings.
-Set it to activate automatically when your battery reaches 20% — giving you a comfortable safety margin.
-Also take the opportunity to identify and disable from the Outdoor Mode the most energy-consuming apps that you won’t need on your outing.
+Set it to activate automatically as soon as your battery reaches 20% — giving you a comfortable safety margin.
+Also take this opportunity to identify and disable the most power-hungry apps you won’t need during your outing from the Outdoor Mode.

 4. Turning off your smartphone at night or activating airplane mode

-Whether camping or hiking, night time is the best moment to avoid wasting battery life unnecessarily.
-Completely turning off your smartphone or activating airplane mode cuts all network connections and stops all background activities.
-Over an 8-hour night, this can represent a valuable preserved battery life for the next day.
+Whether camping or on a hiking trip, nighttime is the best time to avoid wasting battery life.
+Turning off your smartphone completely or activating airplane mode cuts all network connections and stops all background activities.
+Over an 8-hour night, this can represent valuable preserved battery life for the next day.

 Crosscall solutions to maximize battery life